Pregnancy toxaemia in cows

 Over-fat pregnant cows provided with insufficient food during the last two months of pregnancy can develop the disease which is similar to pregnancy toxaemia (twin lamb disease) of sheep.
 Deprivation of feed in fat beef cattle causes the movement of large amounts of fat from body stores to the liver.

 In a pregnant cow there is a large demand for glucose by the developing calf in the last few weeks before birth.
 There is even greater demand on a cow carrying twins.
-The developing calf may press on the rumen, reducing its volume, especially if the cow is very fat.

 All pregnant cows are at risk